nicasalazar/TheITGirls/README.md

-# HERworld
+# entreprenHer

-## About HERworld Web Application
+## About entreprenHer Web Application

-Her world is a platform designed by women for women to promote small businesses owned by women in your area.
+entreprenHer is a platform designed by women for women to promote small businesses owned by women in your area.
 This app is designed for business owners by allowing them to:

 *📑 Create a blog
 *📂 Update their store information